AttackOnJasper/University-notes/notes/aws/aws.md

 ## Features
 * Granular Permissions
-* Identity Federation (e.g. login via Facebook, Linkedin)
+* Identity Federation (e.g. login via Facebook, Linkedin) via Cognito
-	* Compare to Cognito
 * Explicit Deny would override all other conflicting policies
+* Policy Simulator
+	* can test and troubleshoot IAM and resource-based policies attached to IAM users, groups, or roles in your AWS account
+	* can test which actions are allowed or denied by the selected policies for specific resources
+	* Needs the context keys being referenced to the policies
+	* CLI: `aws iam simulate-custom-policy`
+* When EC2 assumes a role, the underlying application shares the permissions

 ## Terms
 * **Principal** a person or application that uses the AWS account root user, an IAM user, or an IAM role to sign in and make requests to AWS.